embercsi/3rd-party-ci/README.md

 - Only CentOS is supported
 - Setup code is an ugly and non-robust bash script
-- Only 1 backend is supported on the installation: Not helpful for system with iSCSI and FC drivers
 - No support for manual job triggering via pull request comments
 - Python code to handle jobs can be more robust and cleaner
 - No auto-update of the worker VM image
 - No CI log rotation
 - Inefficient image build: Every jobs build it from scratch and download everything from Internet
 - No support for custom requirements/dependencies in the Ember-CSI container
-- Only supports one worker

 [Ember-CSI]: https://ember-csi.io
 [Ember-CSI repository]: https://github.com/embercsi/ember-csi